 According to data individuals with type 2 diabetes have a notably bigger incidence of bone fracture.
-For example, individuals with type 2 diabetes have from 30 to 40 % higher risk for hip fracture.
+For example, individuals with this chronic disease have a 30 to 40 % higher risk for hip fractures.

-This is in comparison to individuals without diabetes.
-Therefore, it’s especially crucial for individuals with diabetes to consult their doctor.
-In that way individuals with diabetes will find out how to make their bones healthy and strong.
+This is in comparison to individuals without the disease.
+Therefore, it’s especially crucial for those with chronic conditions to consult their doctor.
+In that way, they will find out how to make their bones healthy and strong.

-There are many explanations for the effect of diabetes on the risk of fracture and the bone mineral density.
+There are many explanations for the effect of this metabolic condition on the risk of fracture and bone mineral density.
 However, there aren’t any studies to back up these explanations.

 However, there is a need for more research in order to confirm this finding.
 One possibility which is currently under investigation is whether AGEs, i.e., advanced glycation end-products accumulate in the tissue of the bones and weaken it.

-AGEs are substances which form when the sugar reacts with the proteins inside a cell.
+AGEs are substances that form when the sugar reacts with the proteins inside a cell.

 Recent studies note that reductions in cardiovascular, kidney and nerve function link to lower fracture, bone mineral density and bone loss among older adults, with or without diabetes.

-Moreover, researchers note that the increased incidence of fractures might be partly owed to the changes related to diabetes in bone quality.
+Moreover, researchers note that the increased incidence of fractures might be partly owed to the changes related to the disease in bone quality.

 Such changes are low blood glucose which might inhibit the rebuilding process of the bones.
-According to research the poor glycemic control and high sugar levels are related to weaker bones.
+According to research, poor glycemic control and high sugar levels are related to weaker bones.

-Individuals with diabetes might have cellular problems which impact bone remodeling, but there is a need for more research on this.
+Individuals with diabetes might have cellular problems that impact bone remodeling, but there is a need for more research on this.

 Damage to the small blood vessels from high blood glucose might limit the nutrients which are necessary to our bones when it comes to rebuilding.

-Proper sugar management is the crucial way to prevent the process of diabetes-related complications, and this includes bone fragility.
+Proper sugar management is a crucial way to prevent the process of complications, and this includes bone fragility.

-There are few risk factors which can lead to osteoporosis.
-Those risk factors are a sedentary lifestyle, family history of osteoporosis, excessive alcohol, being thin, smoking, and poor diet.
-You need to be aware of these risk factors.
+There are a few risk factors that can lead to osteoporosis.
+Those risk factors are a sedentary lifestyle, a family history of osteoporosis, excessive alcohol, being thin, smoking, and poor diet.
+We need to be aware of these risk factors.

-Great way to strengthen your bones is by engaging in different weight-bearing activities.
-You can walk for 30 to 40 minutes or make sure to stand-up every 30 minutes in case you have a sedentary job.
+A great way to strengthen our bones is by engaging in different weight-bearing activities.
+We can walk for 30 to 40 minutes or make sure to stand-up every 30 minutes in case we have a sedentary job.

-Remember that even small changes can have enormous benefits for your bones.
+Remember that even small changes can have enormous benefits for our bones.